megaNour/shout/README.md

 This is printed in grey :)
 Test passed!

-% unset SHOUT_ENABLED
+% SHOUT_DISABLED=1
-% shout "f" "${_red}The \"f\"orce switch bypasses SHOUT_ENABLED.
+% shout "f" "${_red}The \"f\"orce switch bypasses SHOUT_DISABLED.
 Switches go before any color."
-The "f"orce switch bypasses SHOUT_ENABLED.
+The "f"orce switch bypasses SHOUT_DISABLED.
 Switches go before any color.
 Test passed!

 % shout fa This is a positional arg log using the \"a\" switch.